 Phishing scammers are skilled at what they do.
 They are able to create an email that looks as if it came from MIT or some other recognized institution, using logos and graphics that appear to be legitimate.

 Fortunately, there are some good ways to spot phishing emails.
 Keep an eye out for bad spelling, grammar, or formatting.
 Check for a reply-to address that is different from the address the email supposedly came from.
 If there’s no contact information for the person the email is supposedly from, that could be a red flag.
 A phishing email will often be threatening in nature; for example it may threaten to delete your account if you do not respond.
 A phishing email may also provide a link, claiming it will allow you to refresh your credentials.

 An article in the IS&T Knowledge Base provides some examples of “phishy” MIT emails.
 Follow our Twitter feed to stay updated on phishing scams that target MIT.
-Recent examples include emails from "email@example.com" and the “IT DESK," and one with a subject saying, "Account Update."
+Recent examples include emails purporting to be from the “IT DESK," and one with a subject saying, "Account Update."